florian-corby/2022_m1csa_ResMgmt_Simulator/docs/assignment/assignment.md

 frequency).
 The format of the output file is :
 \#jobID serverID starting_time ending_time frequency_used

--Metrics (the power along time with a graph, final energy of the schedule, missed deadline, makespan)
+- Metrics (the power along time with a graph, final energy of the schedule, missed deadline, makespan)